-In the right hands a winery can be far more than simply a functional centre for processing grapes and producing wine.
+In the right hands, a winery can be far more than simply a functional center for processing grapes and producing wine.
 After all, making great wine is as much an art form as a science – so why shouldn’t a winery reflect the inherent beauty of wine-making?
-The world’s greatest architects, from Sir Norman Foster to Frank Gehry have created some of the most incredible winery buildings in locations as diverse as Napa Valley, Rioja and Tuscany.
-Italy in particular, despite the country’s long standing association with a wine tradition of farmhouses and stone cellars, boasts many fine design wineries that lead the way in cutting edge, integrated design where the landscape and buildings merge as one.
+The world’s greatest architects, from Sir Norman Foster to Frank Gehry have created some of the most incredible winery buildings in locations as diverse as Napa Valley, Rioja, and Tuscany.
+Italy in particular, despite the country’s long-standing association with a wine tradition of farmhouses and stone cellars, boasts many fine design wineries that lead the way in cutting edge, an integrated design where the landscape and buildings merge as one.
 So from the new, shiny Tuscan cellars of Antinori to the famous Ceretto ‘Cube”, we’ve selected seven special wineries in Italy that represent the very best in winery design.

 One of Tuscany’s most historical and legendary wine estates, Antinori embraced modernity with the opening of its new winery and visitor center in 2013.
 Not simply a masterpiece of design, the center heralded a new era for the 600 plus year-old wine estate as its cellar doors were to be opened to the public for the first time.
 The family wanted to lead by example in embracing wine tourism in Tuscany – located just 20 minutes outside of Florence and 30 minutes from Siena, the Cantina is a must-see attraction for wine tourists to the region.